 You can run forward and reverse lineage analysis to trace metadata at the system level.
 Forward lineage analysis generates lineage with the system as source.
-And, reverse lineage analysis generates lineage with the system as target.
-The Dual lineage analysis generates a lineage, which includes both forward and reverse lineage.
+Whereas reverse lineage analysis generates lineage with the system as target.
+The Dual Lineage analysis generates a lineage, which includes both forward and reverse lineage.

-To run lineage analyzer at the system level, follow these steps:
+To run lineage at the system level, follow these steps:

 - 1. Go to Application Menu > Data Catalog > Metadata Manager > Explore. - 2.
-In the System Catalogue pane, click a system. - 3.
+In the Data Catalog pane, click a system. - 3.
 Click the Data Lineage tab.

-By default, the dual lineage of the system appears.
+By default, the dual lineage of the system appears in Graphical View.